CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-results.md

 </table>

 Note that some properties are optional.
-For example, the properties "to", "from" and "messages" are only used if an actual TCP connection was set up.
-These properties are of course not present if the mail fails because of a DNS lookup failure.
+For example, the properties "to", "from" and "messages" are only used if an actual TCP connection was set up and are not present if the mail fails because of a DNS lookup failure.
 The "code", "status" and "description" properties are only used when a message from a remote server was received.